Last Updated on March 19, 2021 by Julia Wilson

 Place litter trays away from the eating and sleeping areas.
 The general rule for litter tray numbers is one for each cat and one for the house.
 If you have two cats, provide three litter trays.
 There should be at least one litter tray on each level of the house.

-Separate feeding stations for each cat which provides the opportunity for a more reserved cat to eat or go to the toilet without the worry of a more dominant cat pushing them out of the way and provides a sense of security.
+Separate feeding stations for each cat provides the opportunity for a more reserved cat to eat or go to the toilet without the worry of a more dominant cat pushing them out of the way and provides a sense of security.
 Place water bowls in different locations around the house.

 Provide multiple sleeping areas which include high up perches, enclosed beds (cat carrier or bed).